jrlanglois/JRLCodingStandard/README.md

 ## Word Wrapping

-_No_ - seriously, **no**.
-Disable it in your editor.
+Disable this feature in your editor.

 ### Reasoning

-You're throwing out consistent formatting when you bank on word wrapping, and make it difficult for others to read your code if they do not use that feature.
+* You're throwing out consistent formatting when using word wrapping
+* You make it difficult for others to read your code if they do not use that feature

-The goal is to have all of the precious text you spend your valuable time on looking the exact same, no matter where you bring it.
+Aim to have all of the precious text you spend your valuable time on looking the exact same, no matter where you bring it.

 ## Column Limitation